sf-wdi-22-23/modules-23/w10-mean/d3-homework.md

 	**How have we been "getting away with" using Bootstrap with Angular?** (You can check out <a href="https://github.com/sf-wdi-22-23/angular-custom-directives/blob/master/solution-code/app/index.html" target="_blank">the Cards Against Assembly index.html</a> for an example.)

 4. Check out <a href="http://angular-ui.github.io/bootstrap/#/getting_started" target="_blank">UI-Bootstrap</a>.
-Why is it for?
+What is it for?
 Read over the buttons section.

 5. Review angular!
 Here are just a few of the resources your classmates recommend: